helium/helium-ledger-app/companion-app/README.md

 This is the companion application to be run on a laptop or desktop running Linux, Mac, or Windows.
 It submits the parameters of your requests to the Ledger Nano S, which will then display the information for confirmation.

-It is important to use the Ledger Nano S is the source of truth when confirming transactions as it is much more secure than your laptop or desktop and a compromised version of this application could be running.
+It is important to use the Ledger Nano S as the source of truth when confirming transactions as it is much more secure than your laptop or desktop and a compromised version of this application could be running.

 # Features